DrShaimaaAli/CloudThresholdBook/Content/Ch9-Migration.md

 # **Chapter 9: Cloud Migration**

-**Abstract**

-This chapter discusses the common case of migrating (moving) to the cloud from an existing existing deployment on-premises or another cloud deployment that was deemed unsatisfactory anymore.

 # 9.1 Learning Outcomes

 By the end of this chapter the reader should be able to: